maxpetul/C3X/README.txt

  - Option to aggressively penalize bankrupt players
  - Option to remove exception to tile penalty for city tiles with fresh water and Agri trait
  - ** Enable stealth attacks via bombardment
+ - ** Artillery can be set to use PTW-like targeting against cities
- - ** Recon missions can be make vulnerable to interception
+ - ** Recon missions can be made vulnerable to interception
  - ** Option to charge one move for recon missions and interception
  - ** Allow players to opt out of stealth attacks
  - ** Polish precision striking by land or sea units
   - Use regular bombard animation instead of flying animation
   - Use bombard range instead of operational range
+  - Cannot be intercepted
 - ** Option to immunize aircraft against bombardment

 INSTALLATION AND USAGE: